WestDRI/wgpages/content/apptainer1/04-advanced.md

 ## The importance of temp space when running large workflows

 By default, for its internal use Apptainer allocates some temporary space in `/tmp` which is often in RAM and is very limited.
-When it becomes full, Apptainer will stop working, so it is important to give it another, larger temporary space via the `-W` flag.
+When it becomes full, Apptainer will stop working, so you might want to give it another, larger temporary space via the `-W` flag.
 In practice, this would mean doing something like:

-- on a personal machine or a login node
+- on your own computer or on a production cluster's login node:
 ```sh
 apptainer shell/exce/run ... -W /localscratch <image.sif>
 apptainer shell/exce/run ... -W /localscratch/tmp <image.sif>
 ```
-- inside a Slurm job
+- inside a Slurm job:
 ```sh
 apptainer shell/exce/run ... -W $SLURM_TMPDIR <image.sif>
 ```